-Adjust the flame height to suit by turning the knob counterclockwise (Fig. 2.3).
-On this cooker the low position is beyond high, NOT between high and off.
+Adjust the flame height to suit by turning the knob clockwise (Fig. 2.3).

 If a burner flame goes out, turn off the control knob and leave it for one minute before relighting it.

 Make sure that the flames are under the pans.
 Using a lid will help the contents boil more quickly (Fig. 2.4).